Information for Prospective MA and PhD Students

 PhD students are expected to complete their study in the program within seven years.
 Students who do not enter the program with an MA, or hold an MA in a field other than that in which they are pursuing the PhD are required to complete a MA, generally within the first one or two years of study.
 Most candidates take their oral examination and defend their dissertation proposal, earning an MPhil in the third year of study.
 For more detailed information, please see the EALAC PhD Degree Requirements.

 Students who are offered admissions into the PhD program receive five years of full funding (covering tuition, stipend, and fees) from the Graduate School of Arts and Sciences.
-Additional support is provided depending on the circumstances.
+Additional support may be provided depending on the circumstances.
 For more information, please see the GSAS external funding policies.

 Because housing is extremely limited, students who accept offers of admission should immediately apply for housing.
 To do so, please visit the GSAS doctoral student housing page.